honeycombio/cloudformation-integrations/README.md

 ### Required Inputs

+Enter a value for each required input in the UI, or if using the CLI or API, ensure the inclusion of each required input and its value.

-- `HoneycombAPIKey`: Your Honeycomb Team's API Key.
+* `HoneycombAPIKey`: Your Honeycomb Team's API Key.
-- `S3FailureBucketArn`: The ARN of the S3 Bucket that will store any logs that failed to be sent to Honeycomb.
+* `S3FailureBucketArn`: The ARN of the S3 Bucket that will store any logs that failed to be sent to Honeycomb.

 ## Kinesis Firehose Stream to Honeycomb